Terraform the Hard Way

 grep -rl "terraform/vpc" stacks/

-But the problem with this is that it relies on the directory tree being the source of truth — which reads back layout, not configuration, so it can't answer "what does the merged config look like for prod-us-west-2" or "which stacks override what."
-Every developer who needs that ends up writing their own little script that does half of it, and those scripts diverge until nobody knows which one is right.
-And if you've already bought a SaaS runner like Terraform Cloud or Spacelift, its workspace list answers "what's deployed where" — but not "what's the composed config for this one"; that question is still on you.
+It relies on the directory tree being the source of truth — which reads back layout, not configuration, so it can't answer "what does the merged config look like for prod-us-west-2" or "which stacks override what."
+Each developer who needs that writes their own little script that does half of it, and the scripts diverge.
+A SaaS runner like Terraform Cloud or Spacelift answers "what's deployed where" via its workspace list — but not "what's the composed config for this one"; that question is still on you.

 19